Share This Article

-Wondering why you can so deeply relate to Tobias Funke from Arrested Development and his crippling fear of nudity?
-Chances are, you’ve got Gymnophobia a.k.a. fear of nudity.
-Yes, that’s a legitimate phobia!
-This issue is not just the apprehension of undressing in front of others or gym class showers.
+Wondering why you relate so well with Tobias Funke and his crippling fear of nudity in Arrested Development ?
+Chances are, you’ve got gymnophobia, aka fear of nudity.
+Yes, it’s a real phobia.
+This fear goes beyond the apprehension of undressing in front of others or discomfort with gym class showers.
+It’s a legitimate fear of the naked body.

 It may seem strange to be afraid of your own (or someone else’s) naked body.
-The crippling fear of being seen naked, or witnessing someone who isn’t wearing clothes may leave you sweating and hyperventilating.
+The crippling fear of being seen naked or witnessing someone who isn’t wearing clothes may leave you sweating or hyperventilating.

-What’s unfortunate is that this fear can cause anxiety around essential activities like showering and sexual experiences.
-Being afraid of nudity is real and the source of this fear must be identified before you can overcome it.
+What’s unfortunate is that this fear can cause anxiety surrounding essential activities such as showering or sexual experiences.
+Being afraid of nudity is real and the source of this fear needs to be identified before you can overcome it.

-How common is gynophobia?
-Read on to know more about gymnophobia.
+How common is gymnophobia?
+Read on to learn more about fear of nudity.

 Why Would You Get Gymnophobia?